haoweydu/2020-5ai-team6-Du/docs/project_charter_doc_1.md

 ### Project Priorities and degrees of freedom:
 The documentation and the project must all be completed within their respective deadlines.
 ### Approach:
+During the week we work three hours on the documentation and two hours on the project.
+We are free to organize our work in the way we prefer.
 ### Constraints:
 ### Assumptions:
 ### Success Criteria:
 ### Scope:
 The school administration must be able to see the statistics of the measurements displayed by graphs on the website.
 ### Risks and obstacles to success:
-We lack experience in using Arduino and creating complex interconnected systems.
-The modules for Arduino could also be defective or not suited for our tasks.
+We lack experience in using Arduino and creating complex interconnected systems, also the modules for Arduino could be defective or not suited for our tasks.